Friday, November 14, 2025

 (Quick warning note: if you hit the link on this and the two other google document links you should get to Megan and Kathy's documents (?) but may not get straight back to the blog).

 One non-reader reported still being on the long list waiting for the book from the library; while other readers agreed with Megan that it was a well told, well written lively page turner.
 However, for some the writing was patchy, with the sea scenes vividly captured while parts of the storyline were left hanging on the precipice of verbosity (ed: maybe an overstatement there!).
 The odd character of young seed counter Orly created some discussion, as did the unlikely lifestyle of Fen, while some wondered about the extent of Rowan's injuries and attention given to the ongoing stitching repairs and bandaging.
 All agreed there was a lot going on in this fast paced entertaining book with its dramatic ending - raising the possibility that as it was written by a script writer will there be a film or mini-series?
-But as the rescue boat appeared on the horizon, we discovered it was the author's privilege to not tell about how the one adult left standing (Dominic) was going to explain the island's five deaths, one imprisonment, one underage sexual predation/encounter, one boat wreck and the extensive property damage on the island to legal authorities on his return.
+But as the rescue boat finally appeared on the horizon, we discovered it was the author's prerogative to not tell us about how the one adult left standing (Dominic) was going to explain the island's five deaths, one imprisonment, one underage sexual predation/encounter, one boat wreck and the extensive property damage on the island to the legal authorities on his return.
 The general consensus was that it was very readable entrant to the Eco-lit genre, although some considered it was perhaps over-embellished with mystery.

 Here is a link to an interview with the author about the book - (make a cup of tea or coffee because its around 25 minutes).